Heritage is as much about people as it is about the built environment.

 Father Casey was succeeded in 1911, by Rev. John O’Donnell.

-The antiquities of the parish are of surpassing interest ; some of them have been already alluded to.
-At Ardmore itself are the ruins of three churches, a perfect round tower, a famous holy well, some ogham inscriptions, a boulder popularly called St. Dcclan’s Stone and another stone that seems to have been the pedestal of a Celtic cross.
-Of the three churches the most important is the Cathedral, consisting of a Romanesque nave and a Celtic cyclopean choir joined by a transitional chancel arch.
+The antiquities of the parish are of surpassing interest; some of them have been already alluded to.
+At Ardmore, itself are the ruins of three churches, a perfect round tower, a famous holy well, some ogham inscriptions, a boulder popularly called St. Declan’s Stone, and another stone that seems to have been the pedestal of a Celtic cross.
+Of the three churches, the most important is the Cathedral, consisting of a Romanesque nave and a Celtic cyclopean choir joined by a transitional chancel arch.
 The external face of the west gable is broken up into a series of arcades and panels, filled with sculptured figures of the style familiar to students of the Celtic crosses.
-The second church, sometimes called St. Declan’s grave, to east of the cathedral is really a primitive oratory, the only example of that class of building surviving in the Diocese.
-On the edge of the cliff, half a mile from the cathedral and tower, is the third church.
+The second church, sometimes called St. Declan’s grave, to the east of the cathedral is really a primitive oratory, the only example of that class of building surviving in the Diocese.
+On the edge of the cliff, half a mile from the cathedral and tower is the third church.
 This was erected, probably by Bishop Moelettrim already alluded to, on the site of a little cell built here for himself by the great founder of Ardmore in his last years.
 In this cell which, says the Saint’s “Life,” he loved very much St. Declan breathed his last, consoled by the ministrations of his disciple Moliach or Liach.
-“St. Declan’s Stone,” lying on the beach a few perches to east of the village, is a rough boulder of conglomerate resting on two slight projections of rock.
-Wonderful virtues are attributed thereto, and on the Saint’s feast day hosts of pilgrims from far and near resort to it.
-The 12th century, “Life” thus chronicles Declan’s connexion with the stone: as the Saint was on his way homewards from Rome he paid a somewhat lengthened visit to his friend, St. David, in the latter’s city of Menevia.
-When the visitor was about to embark for Erin one of his miuntir, Luan, by name, handed the Saint’s bell to a brother monk with the intention that the latter should see it safely on board the ship.
-In the hurry of embarkation however the monk forgot the bell which he had temporarily placed on a rock by the shore.
+“St. Declan’s Stone,” lying on the beach a few perches to the east of the village, is a rough boulder of conglomerate resting on two slight projections of rock.
+Wonderful virtues are attributed thereto and on the Saint’s feast day hosts of pilgrims from far and near the resort to it.
+In the 12th century, “Life” thus chronicles Declan’s connexion with the stone: as the Saint was on his way homewards from Rome he paid a somewhat lengthened visit to his friend, St. David, in the latter’s city of Menevia.
+When the visitor was about to embark for Erin one of his miuntir, Luan, by name, handed the Saint’s bell to a brother monk with the intention that the latter should see it safely onboard the ship.
+In the hurry of embarkation, however, the monk forgot the bell which he had temporarily placed on a rock by the shore.
 It was not till half the voyage across the Irish Sea had been completed that the bell was remembered.
 Declan was exceedingly grieved and troubled at the loss.
 He had recourse to prayer and soon the stone supporting the precious bell was seen floating towards them on the waves.
-Thereupon the Saint directed his companions to steer in the wake of the floating rock, for wherever, he declared, the boulder should come to land there he should build his city and there should be the place of his resurrection.
+Thereupon the Saint directed his companions to steer in the wake of the floating rock, for wherever he declared, the boulder should come to land where he should build his city and there should be the place of his resurrection.

 on the townland of Ballylane, and primitive church sites at Grallagh and Kilnockan respectively.